NishantSinha720/Healthcare-Copilot/README.md

 # 🤖 AI Integration

-AI is integrated into the platform as a supporting software capability rather than replacing the core business logic.
+AI is integrated as a **supporting software capability** rather than replacing the core application business logic.

 The AI layer provides: